Installer Directory

 Here are some example of systems and how much you should be looking to spend.

-This will cover an estimated 150 square feet.
+This will cover an estimated 150 square feet or 14m2.
 If we are looking at a mid-range system, then the average cost would be £2,775.
-This means that the system would cost you around £18.50 per square foot.
+This works out to £22.12 per square foot.

-This will cover an estimated 225 square feet.
+This will cover an estimated 225 square feet or 21m2.
 Looking at a mid-range system once again, the average cost for this would be around £5,000 in total.
 This works out to £22,12 per square foot.

-This would cover an estimated 301 square feet.
-Taking another kid-range system, it would cost around £7,000 to install.
+This would cover an estimated 301 square feet or 28m2.
+Taking another mid-range system, it would cost around £7,000 to install.
 As a result of this, the cost per square foot would be £23.26.

 Find a local installer